Massless Representations in Conformal Space and Their de Sitter Restrictions: Brief on de Sitter (dS) Relativity: Symmetry Group, Lie Algebra, and Unitary Irreducible Representations (UIRs)

 The dS manifold admits a convenient representation as a hyperboloid embedded in a $4+1$-dimensional Minkowski spacetime $\mathbb{R}^{4,1}$, and is defined by:

 where $\alpha, \beta = 0, 1, 2, 3, 4$, the coordinates $x^\alpha$ are Cartesian, and the ambient Minkowski metric $\eta^{}_{\alpha\beta}$ has the signature $(-,+,+,+,+)$.

-\begin{Remark} {In this monograph, as already mentioned, we adopt a mostly positive metric signature, departing from the convention used in the previous monograph \cite{Gazeau2022}.
+\begin{Remark} {\textbf{(adopted metric signature and its rationale).} In this monograph, as already mentioned, we adopt a mostly positive metric signature, departing from the convention used in the previous monograph \cite{Gazeau2022}.
 Far from being a mere change of notation, this choice is motivated by a deeper conceptual reason; it allows for a consistent embedding of all subsequent group and algebraic constructions into the alternative split-octonion algebra, a point that will be clarified naturally at the appropriate places throughout the exposition.} \end{Remark}

-\begin{Remark} {From a cosmological perspective, the curvature radius $R$ is typically associated with the inverse of the Hubble parameter ${\texttt{H}}$, modulo a factor accounting for physical dimensions:
+\begin{Remark} {\textbf{(cosmological interpretation of the curvature).} From a cosmological perspective, the curvature radius $R$ is typically associated with the inverse of the Hubble parameter ${\texttt{H}}$, modulo a factor accounting for physical dimensions:

 The Hubble parameter ${\texttt{H}}$ quantifies the exponential expansion rate of the spatial sections in dS spacetime.} \end{Remark}

 The dS relativity group $\mathrm{SO}_0(4,1)$ — or its universal covering group $\mathrm{Sp}(2,2)$ — is a ten-parameter group of linear transformations acting on the ambient $4+1$-dimensional Minkowski spacetime $\mathbb{R}^{4,1}$.
 These transformations preserve the quadratic form $(x)^2 = \eta^{}_{\alpha\beta} x^\alpha x^\beta$, maintain unit determinant, and preserve the orientation of the ``time'' coordinate $x^0$.
 A standard realization of the corresponding Lie algebra $\mathfrak{so}(4,1)\cong\mathfrak{sp}(2,2)$ is given by the linear span of ten Killing vector fields: